lasik surgeons

 Epithelial Ingrowth after Lasik appears as whitish islands in the cornea when illuminated.

-Epithelial ingrowth is a relatively benign complication of conventional or custom wavefront Lasik and All-Laser Lasik that can resolve on its own or may require the Lasik flap to be lifted and the cells removed.
+Epithelial ingrowth is a relatively benign complication of conventional or custom wavefront Lasik and Bladeless Lasik that can resolve on its own or may require the Lasik flap to be lifted and the cells removed.

 The epithelium is the outermost layer of cells of the cornea, just under the tear film.
 If you stick your finger on your eye, you are touching your epithelium.
 These cells are the most rapidly reproducing cells in the human body.

-The process of conventional or custom wavefront Lasik and All-Laser Lasik includes the creation of a flap of corneal stroma tissue, folding the flap back, applying laser energy to the exposed cornea, and replacing the flap.
+The process of conventional or custom wavefront Lasik and Bladeless Lasik includes the creation of a flap of corneal stroma tissue, folding the flap back, applying laser energy to the exposed cornea, and replacing the flap.
 It is possible that epithelial cells may get under the flap.

 Cells do what cells do: divide and multiply.
 If the epithelial cells start growing under the Lasik flap, they can cause bumps in the flap.
 This is called epithelial ingrowth and may provide vision that is out of focus.